4 Common Myths About Consumer Behaviour

-Human decision making is a complex process which behavioural science is now helping us to better understand.
-However, much of marketing theory is based around simplified models which are increasingly being shown up as not fit for purpose.
-As a result a number of myths have grown up about decision making that we can now dispel.
+Consumer behaviour is a complex process which behavioural economics is now helping us to better understand.
+However, most marketing theory about consumer behaviour is based around simplified models which are increasingly being shown up as not fit for purpose.
+As a result a number of myths have grown up about consumer behaviour and decision making that we can now dispel.

-- This phenomenon is called arbitrary coherence and explains why our first decision to purchase an item is so important to our future behaviour.
+- This phenomenon is called arbitrary coherence and explains why the first decision to purchase an item is so important to future consumer behaviour.
 It also suggests that what consumers are prepared to pay can easily be manipulated.
 Indeed, Dan Ariely found that the prices we are initially prepared to pay can be influenced by responses to random questions.

-- Experiments by behavioural economists (BE) suggest that most of the decisions we make are influenced unconsciously by our emotions, social norms and what our peers are doing.
-The context, including the environment we find ourselves in, also influences our behaviour.
+- However, experiments by behavioural economists (BE) suggest that most consumer behaviour is much more complex than this.
+Decision making is driven subconsciously by implicit (psychological) goals, whilst social norms and peer behaviour have a strong pull on our decisions.
+The context, including the environment we find ourselves in, and cognitive biases are also strong drivers of consumer behaviour.
 BE indicates that we then unconsciously review and post-rationalise after the event.
 This means that we usually act before we consciously consider our decisions and our memory of what drives our decisions is unreliable and often wrong.

 - As Dan Ariely points out in his book Predictably Irrational, “everything is relative”.
 People often don’t know what they want until they see it in context.
-Priming, anchoring, and framing are key to how we respond to choices we make.
+Priming, anchoring, and framing are key to consumer behaviour when it comes to decision making.
 People like to compare things that are easily comparable, and the context of how we present items heavily skews our response to them.
 This is why it is particularly important how we position new ideas or products.
-For once we have presented something new as being positioned in a certain category or price band it is very difficult for people to accept much movement away from this initial anchor.
+For once we have presented something new as being positioned in a certain category (see category bias) it is very difficult for people to accept much movement away from this initial anchor.

 - This partly explains why asking people about future purchase intentions can be highly misleading.
 The answers you receive will be strongly influenced by the context of the survey and the individual question.
-Further, if people are not fully aware of their motivations for past purchases you can’t expect them to predict how they will respond in a future hypothetical situation.
+Further, as people are often not fully aware of their psychological motivations for past purchases you can’t expect them to predict how they will respond in a future hypothetical situation.

-Consumers like to act independently of each other and express their individual preferences.
+4. Consumers act independently of each other and express their individual preferences.

-- Humans are a “super social species” (Mark Earls, Herd).
-Our behaviour is unconsciously influenced by what other people do and more so than we realise or like to admit.
-When faced with uncertainty we look to how other people behave and will often follow their lead.
+- Humans are a “super social species” (Mark Earls, Herd) and so consumer behaviour is often unconsciously influenced by what other people do or what we think they are doing.
+When faced with uncertainty we look to how other people behave and will often follow their lead (see Herd Instinct).
 Indeed, Mark Earls argues that human-to-human interactions about a brand are much more influential than business-to-consumer interactions can ever be.
 Further, he suggests that consumer generated word of mouth (WoM) is much more powerful than that created through marketing WoM campaigns.
 This is because people are very good at spotting cheating and deception.

-- The insight here is that brands are built on interactions between people and not brand values or footprints.
-Whether it is consumer-to-consumer interactions or staff to consumer conversations, its people that matter most.
+- The insight here is that brands are built on interactions between people and not brand values or brand footprints.
+Whether it is consumer-to-consumer interactions or staff to consumer conversations, its people that matter most when it comes to consumer behaviour.
 Marketing departments may be more productive if they encourage C2C interactions rather than trying to control brand communications.
 There is some evidence to suggest that the C2C interactions potentially generate greater returns than short-term B2C marketing activities.

-- This challenges current thinking about targeting and the Customer Relationship Marketing (CRM) approach to interacting with consumers.
-If B2C communications are indeed more short-term and less powerful than C2C interactions then does this undermine some of expected benefits from CRM?
+- This challenges current thinking about targeting and the Customer Relationship Marketing (CRM) approach to influencing consumer behaviour.
+If B2C communications are indeed more short-term and less powerful than C2C interactions then does this undermine some of the expected benefits from CRM?
 Certainly recent research does not suggest that most customers want a relationship with your brand!
 If this is the case then they key to unlocking the power of WoM may be more about giving power back to your customers to allow them to interact rather than trying to police brand communications.

 Thank you reading my post.
 If you found this useful please share with the social media icons on the page.